Bed Wetting Solutions for Your Child or Teenager

 Will Your Child Outgrow Bedwetting?

 Know that it is NOT a certainty.
 Being told your child will outgrow bedwetting is simply not true.
-Not only is it entirely uncertain whether one will outgrow bedwetting–we see plenty of bedwetting in teenagers and adults.
+Not only is it entirely uncertain whether one will outgrow bedwetting–we see plenty of teenagers and adults who wet the bed.

 - If one were to outgrow bedwetting, then they are left with the sleep disorder that caused the bedwetting in the first place.